 In Hong Kong, designer Rowena Gonzales, founder of Liquid Interiors, has risen to the challenge of health-promoting concepts.

-When Gonzales started her interior design company, she looked at sustainability but soon realised that wellness is a major trend “and very relevant to interior design”.
+When Gonzales started her interior design company, she looked at sustainability but soon realized that wellness is a major trend “and very relevant to interior design”.

 LEED is lacking in some ways, Gonzales says.
 “A LEED space may save a lot of energy, but it doesn’t necessarily mean that you can feel a difference,” she says.